 HTA is key in several ZonMw programs, the most important being:

-In 2012 the Dutch Ministry of Health has provided funding to address gaps in society’s knowledge about how to optimally use pharmacotherapy.
-The Rational Pharmacotherapy programme aims at optimising effective, safe and efficient use of existing medicines (i.e. pharmacological treatments authorised for the Dutch market).
+In 2012, the Dutch Ministry of Health provided means for the funding of research addressing gaps in society’s knowledge about the optimal use of pharmacotherapy.
+The Medicines programme aims at optimising effective, safe and efficient use of existing medicines (i.e. pharmacological treatments authorised for the Dutch market).
 Questions concerning the use of medication in daily practice are a central theme.
 Pre-registration drug development research cannot be financed by this programme.

-The programme has open calls for studies designed towards different aspects of pharmacotherapy including (cost-)efficiency, compliance, polypharmacy and new indications.
+The programme has open calls for studies designed towards different aspects of pharmacotherapy including (cost-)efficiency, reducing/stopping, compliance, polypharmacy and extension of indications.
+Widespread dissemination and practical application of the generated knowledge is crucial in delivering health benefits to patients, improving the quality of care, and saving unnecessary costs.
 The programme also helps the start-up of registries that focus on pharmacotherapy in daily practice.
 These registries provide healthcare professionals with feedback information and collect data for research towards rational pharmacotherapy.
-The Rational Pharmacotherapy programme has been setup to receive funding for an extensive period of time.

-The ultimate value of practice oriented scientific research becomes apparent when the results are incorporated in clinical practice or health care policy.
-The HTA programmes, therefore, focus on dissemination and implementation of results.
+The true value of practice oriented scientific research only becomes apparent when the results are incorporated in clinical practice or health care policy.
+The HTA programmes, therefore, focus on dissemination and implementation of results in e.g. professional guidelines (in Dutch).
 Dissemination activities include the publications of annual reports, TA-reports and research findings through various media, newsletters, website and peer-reviewed literature.
 There is an active policy to achieve implementation of the results of the projects.
 The importance of implementation is recognized both on the level of the programme as on the level of the separate projects.

-Projects can be searched through the ZonMw website.
-Most projects have a summary in English.
+Projects can be searched through the ZonMw website (in Dutch).
+Some projects have a summary in English.

 Country: The Netherlands